top of page

 What is a Typical Day at the Ranch?

-You will be assigned a guide and provided their cell phone number and email address so you can contact them directly if you have any specific questions about what you will do during your visit.
+You'll be paired with a guide and provided their cell phone number and email address, which you can use to contact them if you have any specific questions about what you will do during your visit.
 Your guide will contact you about a week before your reservation to let you know when and where to meet the first morning of your reservation.
-If you have any specific requests for your visit, talk to your guide and they will do their best to accommodate those requests.
-Your guide should ask you about your camera equipment, lenses, etc. and give you their opinion of what camera equipment would work best.
+If you have any specific requests, ask your guide and they will do their best to accommodate those requests.
+Your guide should ask you about your camera equipment and give you their opinion of what would work best.
 As a general rule, 300–400mm lenses are best for Raptors (Birds of Prey) and about 400–600mm lenses are best for Songbirds.

 You will meet your guide the morning of the first day of your visit at a predetermined location and you will follow them to the ranch.
 Typically, you will meet the guide about 30 minutes before sunrise to allow being in a blind and ready to photograph when the first light hits the perches.
 You will photograph until the light becomes harsh and then take a midday break.